Durham Destroyer - The "Rookie" (102km)

 Location: Port Perry, Regional Municipality of Durham, Ontario

-Amenities: The route’s starting point is the town of Port Perry and has all the amenities of a quaint tourist town including cafes, pubs/restaurants and convenience stores.
-The town of Uxbridge, just past the route’s halfway point, has a number of amenities, including several cafes and convenience stores.
-Finally, the village of Sunderland, less than 20km from the end of the route, provides an opportunity for a last second resupply.
+Amenities: The route’s starting point is the town of Port Perry, which has all the amenities of a quaint tourist town including cafes, pubs/restaurants and convenience stores.
+The town of Uxbridge, just past the route’s halfway point, includes all the necessary conveniences, including several cafes and general stores.
+Finally, the villages of Sunderland and Cannington provide two final opportunities to resupply before the final push to the finish.

-The Durham Destroyer is held every July and includes four route distances of 300/230/130/90 kms covering the finest gravel roads, trails, and rail trails around Ontario’s Durham Region and the Kawartha’s.
-The following 90km route is a modified version of the “Rookie”, the shortest variation of the Durham Destroyer.
+The Durham Destroyer is held every July and includes three routes of 302/163/102kms respectively, each covering some of the Durham Region and the Kawartha’s finest gravel roads, singletrack, and rail trails.
+The following presents the shortest variation of the Durham Destroyer, the 100km “Rookie” Edition.

-Beginning from the Scugog Soccer Association parking lot off Old Simcoe Rd., just north of Port Perry’s town centre, and heading clockwise, the route immediately starts on gravel via Township Line 8.
-After approximately 4km, riders cross Highway 12, continuing west and eventually making a left onto Marsh Hill Rd, through the hamlet of Epsom (no amenities) and continuing via quiet asphalt all the way to the village of Utica (no amenities).
+Beginning from the Scugog Soccer Association parking lot off Old Simcoe Rd., just north of Port Perry’s town centre, the route transitions from pavement to gravel upon reaching Township Line 8.
+After approximately 7km, make a left and head south along Marsh Hill Rd., through the hamlet of Epsom (no amenities) and continuing via quiet asphalt to Township Line 6.

 Here, make a right and follow the well maintained gravel west to Lake Ridge Rd.
 After a quick left-right onto Reid Rd., the route heads north to Wagg Rd. and a lovely stretch of treelined unmaintained.
 Wagg Rd. eventually transitions to gravel and then asphalt before making a right onto some double track located within a section of the Durham Region Forest.
 Continue north for approximately 5km, following the dirt trails through the forest preserve to the town of Uxbridge.